 Not quite.

 The idea that 'natural' skincare is automatically superior has become so deeply embedded in beauty culture that questioning it feels almost heretical.
 But here's what most people don't know: the term 'natural' isn't regulated by the FDA.
+The agency states on its small-business cosmetics fact sheet that it has not defined the term 'natural' and has not established a regulatory definition for it in cosmetic labeling.
 A brand can slap that label on a product and define it however they want.
 Meanwhile, some of the most effective, dermatologist-recommended ingredients are created in labs.

-In 2026, a landmark study from Northwestern University asked 80 dermatologists from 43 institutions across the United States to identify which skincare ingredients they actually recommend for common concerns like wrinkles, acne, and hyperpigmentation.
+In 2025, a landmark Delphi consensus study from Northwestern University, published in the Journal of the American Academy of Dermatology, drew on nearly 80 dermatologists from 43 institutions across the United States to identify which skincare ingredients they actually recommend for common concerns like wrinkles, acne, and hyperpigmentation.
 The results were telling.
 The 23 ingredients that made the final list weren't chosen because they were natural or synthetic.
 They were chosen because they're backed by strong clinical evidence.

 The Natural Fallacy Nobody Talks About

 Many natural substances can trigger severe skin reactions.
 Essential oils, while beloved in the wellness community, are common culprits for contact dermatitis and photosensitivity.
+A 2016 review in the journal Dermatitis documented that nearly 80 essential oils have caused contact allergy, with nine of them, including tea tree, orange, and clove, producing positive patch test reactions in more than 2% of patients tested.
 Lemon juice, applied directly to skin, can cause chemical burns.
 Even seemingly harmless ingredients like certain plant oils have high comedogenic ratings and will clog your pores faster than you can say 'organic.'

 The bigger issue?
 Natural ingredients are inconsistent.
 Their potency varies based on climate, soil quality, harvest timing, and processing methods.
 That rosehip oil you bought last month might work differently than the bottle you buy next month, even from the same brand.
 You're essentially playing ingredient roulette.